UCR-CS-179K-Summer-2026/project4/README.md

 network access and a configured Gemini API key.

 ### InheritanceChecker
-- Refactoring output removes the redundant inheritance clause; it does not redesign the class.
-- Assignability analysis does not fully resolve ambiguity from parenthesis-style construction (for example, `Animal a(d)` can be mistaken for a function declaration).
+Refactoring output removes the redundant inheritance clause; it does not redesign the class.Assignability analysis does not fully resolve ambiguity from parenthesis-style construction (for example, `Animal a(d)` can be mistaken for a function declaration).

 ### MemoryChecker
 Tracks direct `new`, `malloc`, and `calloc` allocations by variable name and checks return paths.